Fl0W97/ci-c5-housing-market-prices/README.md

 ## Credits

-* In this section, you need to reference where you got your content, media and extra help from.
-It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.
+* In this section, you find reference where I got content, media and extra help from:
-* You can break the credits section up into Content and Media, depending on what you have included in your project.

 ### Content